Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: System model

-The UL analog received signal after analog SIC in \eqref{eq:r_U} is quantized at ADCs.
-We denote the number of $k$th ADC bits as $b_{{\sf ADC},k}$.
-Using the AQNM, the quantized $\br_{\sf U}^{\sf ac}$ is given as
+After analog SIC, the RF receive vector in \eqref{eq:r_U} is processed by low-resolution ADCs at the AP.
+We denote the number of quantization bits used by the $n$th ADC pair as $b_{{\sf ADC},n}$.
+Using the AQNM, the quantization output of the ADCs is given as